-Penn Foster College reserves the right to change program
+Penn Foster College reserves the right to change program content and materials when it becomes necessary.

 Residents of Minnesota will receive an Associate of Applied Science Degree upon completion of this degree program.

 Human Resources Undergraduate Certificate

 This program is comprised of courses designed to provide participants with comprehensive exposure to the skills necessary for advancement in the human resources job market.
 Students will learn how to professionally hire, train, retain, and manage the type of employee talent that will help their businesses succeed.
 In addition to a foundation in HR practice, students also complete courses in compensation management, training, benefits, and labor relations.
 All of the course credits earned with this program are transferable to an Associate of Science Degree in Human Resources Management.
 For tuition details, please visit our Human Resources Undergraduate Certificate tuition page.